Florida customers sue Hershey's, claiming 'deceptive' Reese's packaging

 Several individuals in Florida have filed a federal lawsuit against The Hershey Company alleging that designs displayed on some Reese's Peanut Butter cups were misleading to customers.

-In a 20-page lawsuit obtained by NPR, four consumers — Nathan Vidal, Debra Kennick, Abdjul Martin and Eduardo Granados — argue that the chocolate manufacturer misled its customers with several of its Reese's Peanut Butter products by showing "explicit carved out artistic designs" on the wrappers.
+In a 20-page lawsuit, four consumers — Nathan Vidal, Debra Kennick, Abdjul Martin and Eduardo Granados — argue that the chocolate manufacturer misled its customers with several of its Reese's Peanut Butter products by showing "explicit carved out artistic designs" on the wrappers.

 Once the chocolate candies are unwrapped from their packaging, the actual products and the products are "blanks," the lawsuit says.